rlorenzini/ProjectSTAR/README.md

 # ProjectSTAR
-Digital Crafts group project with Richard, Tiffany, Steve, and Audi.
+Digital Crafts group project with Steve, Tiffany, Audi, and Richard.

   Master branch is only for FINISHED and FULLY FUNCTION code.
 Incomplete Code branch is what we will be pushing to by default once we are merging our codes.
 Until we are ready to merge codes, we each have our own branches to commit our work to.